 Understanding Your Child's Developmental Stages

 As children grow, their cognitive, motor, and social skills evolve.
-Here’s a breakdown of the different stages and suitable toys for each:
+Here’s a breakdown of different stages and suitable toys for each:

 Infants (0-12 months)